Fiat Chrysler Dodge Jeep Ecodiesel Marketing, Sales & Products Liability Litigation

 On March 15, 2018, Judge Edward M. Chen of the Northern District of California issued an order substantially supporting plaintiffs’ complaint against Fiat Chrysler’s attempts to have the suit dismissed, and directing the litigation to move forward.
 Read a copy of Judge Chen’s Order.

-On June 19, 2017, Judge Edward M. Chen of the Northern District of California named Lieff Cabraser founding partner Elizabeth Cabraser as Lead Counsel for Plaintiffs and Chair of the Plaintiffs’ Steering Committee in litigation against Fiat Chrysler brought by Jeep and Dodge owners over allegations the company bypassed diesel emission controls in nearly one hundred thousand vehicles.
+On June 19, 2017, Judge Edward M. Chen of the Northern District of California named Lieff Cabraser partner Elizabeth Cabraser as Lead Counsel for Plaintiffs and Chair of the Plaintiffs’ Steering Committee in litigation against Fiat Chrysler brought by Jeep and Dodge owners over allegations the company bypassed diesel emission controls in nearly one hundred thousand vehicles.
 Ms. Cabraser also served in the same role in the recently-concluded case against Volkswagen for similar emissions violations in Volkswagen, Audi, and Porsche vehicles.

 Fiat Chrysler Diesel Pollution Fraud

 As reported by numerous news sources, the software’s usage produced excess nitrogen oxide emissions, with direct harmful effects on public health.
 EPA spokesperson Cynthia Giles noted, “This is a clear and serious violation of the Clean Air Act.
 There is no doubt [Fiat Chrysler] are contributing to illegal pollution.”